 Below is a page from "500 Years Too Soon" the comic book narration of Leonardo Da Vinci and his Flying Machines as found in TRUE COMICS #58 March, 1947 wherein Leonardo first proposes his flying machine to his wealthy patron.
-The end results of me having come into contact with the Da Vinci story even prior to reaching age 10 --- with the unflagging support and help of my Uncle --- was the two of us designing and building an actual flying a machine capable of carrying a man, or in my case, a young boy, me, in flight.
-So said then, without my uncle's knowledge or approval, launching it from the roof of a two-story building by jumping off and holding on for dear life.
+The end results of me having come into contact with the Da Vinci story even prior to reaching age 10 --- with the unflagging support and help of my Uncle --- ended with the two of us designing and building an actual flying a machine capable of carrying a man, or in my case, a young boy, me, in flight.
+So said then, without my uncle's knowledge or approval, I took the craft down from it's construction lair, launching it from the roof top of a two-story building across the street by jumping off and holding on for dear life.
 The results of which can be found in full at:

 TARZAN AND THE HUNTRESS